 Internal Audit Manager at The PrivateBank

 Yeyry is an Internal Audit Manager at The PrivateBank.
 Yeyry joined the PrivateBank in 2014.
 She is responsible for planning, executing, and reporting on operational, financial, and compliance related audits.
-Prior to joining The Private Bank, Yeyry worked at RSM, a multinational accounting firm, for over 8 years and focused on both audit and consulting services for various banking clients.
-Yeyry received her Masters in Accounting from Florida International University.
+Prior to joining The Private Bank, Yeyry worked at RSM, a multinational accounting firm, for more than eight years and focused on both audit and consulting services for various banking clients.
+Yeyry received her masters in accounting from Florida International University.
 She lives in the Chicago area with her husband Steven and Siberian Husky named Angel.
-In her free time she enjoys traveling, playing beach volleyball and spending time with her family.
+In her free time she enjoys traveling, playing beach volleyball, and spending time with her family.
 Yeyry is excited to join the Playmakers given the positive impact the organization has on helping kids develop leadership and social skills.

 Mary Beth Johnson, Celebrations

 Philanthropy Officer at Spark Ventures

 Mary Beth is the Philanthropy Officer for Spark Ventures where she manages donor relationships and services, insuring that donors experience high-quality interactions that foster long-term engagement and investment.
 Prior to Spark, Mary Beth’s career path took her to Egypt where she co-founded an international service-learning organization, then to Evanston where she developed Rotary International’s first global strategic partnerships, and on to Chicago where she followed her passion for good food and community engagement at Whole Foods Market.
 You can find Mary Beth riding her bike around Chicago, experimenting in her community garden, and teaching yoga throughout the city.
 Having been an athlete and on teams most of her life, Mary Beth strongly believes in the power of play and is thrilled to support Playworks’ mission as a Playmaker.

 Libby Baker, Development